jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 As you can see, it's super easy!
 We just provided the model path and the batch size.

-In order to see what other options you can specify when initializing the executor, please go to the [`FinetunerExecutor`](https://hub.jina.ai/executor/13dzxycc) page and click to the `Arguments` button on the top-right side.
+In order to see what other options you can specify when initializing the executor, please go to the [`FinetunerExecutor`](https://hub.jina.ai/executor/13dzxycc) page and click on the `Arguments` button on the top-right side.

 ```{admonition} FinetunerExecutor parameters
 :class: tip